Mr. Robertʻs Hawaiʻi:

 The Aegean Sea.
 An island lagoon.
 A science is born.
 A forgotten father.

 In 345 BCE, Aristotle was a teacher at Plato’s famous Academy in Athens, Greece, but he left for Lesbos, a Greek island.
 Nestled in the azure waters of the Aegean Sea off the coast of present-day Turkey, Lesbos exudes an ethereal charm and is a wildlife treasure trove.
 The habitats of Lesbos fascinated Aristotle.
 His observations and writings there, which have almost been forgotten, gave birth to modern-day sciences: biology and zoology.
-Young readers of Mr. Robert's Lagoon will discover some of the wildlife Aristotle encountered as illustrated in wall murals of a purported ancient villa.
+As illustrated in fresco-like wall murals of an imaginary Lesbos villa, young readers will discover some of the wildlife

 A Tale of Icy Resilience